Malaria & Safety – Masoala NP

 Safety

-For up-to-date information about safety in Madagascar in general, it is worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For up-to-date information about safety in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations

 Several vaccinations are recommended before coming to Madagascar.
-Malaria is present in the country and as Masoala is a very wet destination, malaria is a concern throughout the year.
-Aside from taking antimalarials, mosquito repellent (those using DEET as the active ingredient are most effective) and covering up with long sleeves, trousers and socks in the evening are highly recommended.
+Malaria is present in the country and because Masoala is a very wet destination, malaria is a concern throughout the year.
+Aside from taking antimalarials, you should use mosquito repellent (those containing DEET are most effective) and cover up with long sleeves, trousers and socks in the evening.

 Wildlife Viewing

-There are no dangerous mammals in Masoala or in Madagascar in general.
-There are some venomous spiders and scorpions on the island, but bites are very rare.
+There are no dangerous mammals in Madagascar.
+There are some venomous spiders and scorpions on the island, but bites and stings are very rare.
 You are likely to come in contact with leeches in the rainforest and although unpleasant, they are totally harmless.
 Wearing closed shoes, tucking trousers into your socks and using insect repellent on your trousers and shoes all help to keep them away.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.